The federal government is still shut down. Here's what that means across the country

 How is the shutdown impacting active duty military?

+The White House has identified additional funding for the latest round of military paychecks despite the shutdown, according to a spokesperson for the Office of Management and Budget.
+The spokesperson says that the agency is using around $5 billion from a military housing fund, a military research and development fund and a Defense Department account used for building ships.
+NPR asked if part of the money is also coming from a $130 million donation made by a billionaire Trump ally, but the OMB did not respond.

-The Trump administration earlier this month found unused research and development funds to pay active military members, according to a Pentagon official not authorized to speak publicly.
-So they didn't miss a full paycheck earlier this month, but it only covered one pay cycle.
-Many are expecting their next paycheck at the end of this month.
+In October, the Trump administration found unused research and development funds to pay many active military members so they wouldn't miss a full paycheck, according to a Pentagon official not authorized to speak publicly.

 Military families are already seeking additional assistance from food banks and other groups to help with paying bills.